thenerdyouknow/KMeansClustering/README.md

 The program will cluster and then display the clusters as well.

 Note : The plotting of the clusters assumes that you're working with 2 dimensional data, if you'd like to work with more dimensions I would recomment using PCA to reduce the dimensions and then plotting it.

+Note 2 : The distance is calculated using the Euclidean distance formula, that function can be replaced with one that calculated Manhattan distance as well.
+Will try to add that functionality in the future.

 ## Notes:
 1. Datasets can be generated using dataset_generator.py